 - The grass on the mountain pastures is much healthier than the stable feed, resulting in better quality milk.
 Moreover, without the livestock grazing in the herb-rich alpine pastures, the meadows will become wild and overgrown.

 - It’s not always easy for farmers to find mountain pastures for their cows near their homes.
-One of the farmers we know well from Tulfes has to break his herd up, with one lot spending summer in the Karwendel mountains across the valley.
+One of the farmers we know from Tulfes has to break his herd up, with one lot spending summer in the Karwendel mountains across the valley.

-- The use of alpine meadows for grazing date back to the Neolithic Age.
+- The use of alpine meadows for grazing dates back to the Neolithic Age.
 Pollen analysis by researchers from the University of Innsbruck showed that alpine pastures in the Ötztal were grazed more than 6,000 years ago.
 This is one of the most interesting facts about Austria I’ve come across.

 - The Tyrolean alpine landscape of today has essentially been the same since the Middle Ages.
 This can be seen, for example, in the Rattenberger Salbuch from 1416, which lists all the alpine pastures of the Alpbachtal.

-When Is The Almabtrieb?
+When Is the Almabtrieb?

 The Almabtrieb often coincides with the autumn harvest festival in September and October.
 Most cattle drives accompanied by organised village festivities happen on a Saturday or Sunday.
 There are more than 40 noteworthy cattle drives in Tyrol alone.